theLongLab/Kernel_smoothed_permutation/README.md

   - **a:** vector of permuted test statistics, for P-value accuracy, we recommend a number larger than 1.1e+07 for accuracy threshold at 1e-07 and a number larger than 1.1e+08 for accuracy threshold at 1e-08.
   - **pvalue_threshold:** P-value accuracy threshold.
 Allowed values are 1e-07 and 1e-08.
-  - **method:** character string specifying the estimation method between naive permutation and kernel-smoothed permutation.
-Allowed values are “naive” and “kernel”.

 - **Value**
   - P-value estimation of the newly designed test statistic for naive permutation or kernel-smoothed permutation.